MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/02-building-display-options-processwire.md

 ## Example 4 – Changing the display order

-**Problem:** You're working on a page template that consists of three main sections: Some text-based information, an image gallery and some embedded videos (each using their own set of fields).
+**Problem:** You're working on a page template that consists of three main sections: Some text content, an image gallery and some embedded videos (each using their own set of fields).
 The editor needs to be able to change the order in which those sections appear on the page.

 **Solution**
-Depending on how flexible you want the template to be, you might use a Repater Matrix field to represent page sections.
+Depending on how flexible you want the template to be, you might use a Repeater Matrix field to represent page sections.
 But the display order of the three sections can also be made configurable through an options field:

 ```text
 body_gallery_embeds|Description - Gallery - Videos